Shine with shiatsu journal

 Diversity at the end of life. „Leben und Tod“ trade fair in Bremen, May 2025

-Right at the beginning of the fair, I listen to the lecture by Dr. phil.
+Right at the beginning of the fair, I listened to the lecture by Dr. phil.
 Axel Doll.
-He talks about the challenges LGBTIQ+ people face in the German healthcare system.
+He talked about the challenges LGBTIQ+ people face in the German healthcare system.
 A lack of acceptance and devaluation mean that an average of 18% of queer people feel discriminated in healthcare.
 Trans people (40%) and inter people (43%) are the most affected.
 And it’s not just about wry looks and spiteful comments.
-One sentence in particular sticks in my mind.
-Dr. Doll reports that a higher rate of carcinoma has been found in trans men.
+One sentence in particular sticked in my mind.
+Dr. Doll reported that a higher rate of carcinoma has been found in trans men.
 The reason for this is that they are often denied access to certain services.
 Discrimination therefore has clear health consequences.

-Another lecture that I’m attending talks about the family as a place of diversity.
+Another interesting lecture that I’ve attended talked about the family as a place of diversity.
 Every family has its own roots and traditions.
 This includes language, religion, dealing with disabilities, sexual orientation and privileges.
 All of this makes families unique and shapes us from childhood onwards.

 Many families also have migration or refugee experiences.
 In Germany, this affects more than 20 million people.
 According to the Federal Statistical Office, one in four people in Germany has a history of immigration – either they themselves have immigrated or both of their parents have.
 This represents an incredible value of intercultural experience and expertise.
 It is important to recognise this and not to think too quickly in terms of preconceived prejudices.
 Diversity is not only reflected in our appearance, but also in our diverse life experiences.